madjugglers/pattern-book/01_maj_pattern_book.md

 ### Complicate

 Why not make things harder?
+You get better at basic patterns if you try harder variations; plus they can be interesting if they're not too hard.
+(We estimate that a success rate of 1/3 is optimal for making progress and retaining interest!)

 * Replace any 3-count with a double 3-count.
 * Replace any feed with an extra club feed.